growthops-digital/ext-ramda/README.md

 ### `reform(structure, data)`

 Create a new object matching the provided `structure` where the value for each of the keys is derived from the provided path into `data`.
 The path can be provided using the dot notation.
+If a function is passed instead of a path, the result of executing the function with the `data` object supplied as the first and only parameter will be used instead.

-**Example**
+**Example 1**
 ```js
 import {reform} from '@growthops/ext-ramda';